The Podcast Series

 The Structure of the Podcast Episodes

 Each podcast episode has two parts.
 One part is the podcast about a specific site.
 We interview people who have lived, worked, and enjoyed the space so that we can see and understand the site through their eyes, knowledge, and experience.
 A second part is a short narrative.
 We tell a short narrative that is designed to place the information shared in the podcast within a socio-historical context to encourage the listening-reading audience to learn more about the specific site and the people over time who have been associated with it.
-Currently, we are in Season Two of the program.
+Currently, we are in Season Three of the program.
 Season One episodes included:

 - The Herndon Home